North West MRCOG Part 2 Written Course. 17th. to Saturday 22nd. January 2011.

 M20 6AA.

-If a full e-mail address is put on the internet, it can be picked up by spam companies which automatically scan web pages.
+If I put the full e-mail address on the internet, it can be picked up by spam companies which automatically scan web pages.

 The unfortunate owner of the e-mail address is then deluged with spam.